 Since I don't determine the exam-grade cutoffs ahead of time, I can't tell you in advance exactly how many points you'll need to get a particular grade for the course.
 For examples of past grade-scales in my Advanced Calculus classes, navigate from my past classes page.
 However, there is no guarantee that this semester's grade cutoffs will be close to those of the past classes.
-This semester's MAA 4211 will be unlike any that I've ever taught.
+This semester's MAA 4212 will be unlike any MAA 4212 class that I've ever taught.
 The differences necessitate some changes to the grading-scheme I've used in the past.

 Recordings of lectures.
-The live lectures via Zoom (MWF 7th period, 1:55-2:45) will be recorded.
-Links to the recordings will be posted in Canvas (usually by 11:59 p.m. the same day).
+Most lectures (MWF 7th period, 1:55-2:45) will be recorded, technology permitting.
+(As of last week, there were continuing problems in Little Hall.)
+For those lectures that are recorded, links to the recordings will be posted in Canvas (usually by 11:59 p.m. the same day).
 Students who participate with a camera engaged, or who utilize a profile image, are agreeing to have their video or image recorded.
 If you do not want to have your profile or video image recorded, be sure to keep your camera off and do not use a profile image.
 Similarly, students who un-mute their microphones during class are agreeing to have their voices and all background sounds recorded.
 If you are not willing to consent to have your voice and background sounds recorded during class, you will need to keep your mute-button activated and communicate exclusively using Zoom's "chat" feature, which allows students to type questions and comments live.